-Auto-provisioning is emerging as a go-to tool for telecom service providers as it enables them to deploy IP phones that automatically locate the provisioning server and download the correct configuration files once it is plugged into the internet.
+Auto provisioning is emerging as a go-to tool for telecom service providers as it enables them to deploy IP phones that automatically locate the provisioning server and download the correct configuration files once it is plugged into the internet.
 It allows users to activate their phone service through a web interface without having to enter any configuration settings.

-Auto-provisioning comes with a set of pre-defined instructions and procedures that can be carried out electronically to provide customers with speed and instant access to their phone solution.
+Automated provisioning comes with a set of pre-defined instructions and procedures that can be carried out electronically to provide customers with speed and instant access to their phone solution.
 This highly scalable activation solution addresses the multi-services needs of softphones and IP desk phones to accelerate business and productivity.

-Why Auto Provisioning is Important
+Why Automated Provisioning is Important?